microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/Update-MgUserSetting.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphUserSettings>: userSettings
+BODYPARAMETER <IMicrosoftGraphUserSettings1>: userSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[ContributionToContentDiscoveryAsOrganizationDisabled <Boolean?>]`:
+  - `[ContributionToContentDiscoveryAsOrganizationDisabled <Boolean?>]`: Reflects the Office Delve organization level setting.
+When set to true, the organization doesn't have access to Office Delve.
+This setting is read-only and can only be changed by administrators in the SharePoint admin center.
-  - `[ContributionToContentDiscoveryDisabled <Boolean?>]`:
+  - `[ContributionToContentDiscoveryDisabled <Boolean?>]`: When set to true, documents in the user's Office Delve are disabled.
+Users can control this setting in Office Delve.
-  - `[ShiftPreferences <IMicrosoftGraphShiftPreferences>]`: shiftPreferences
+  - `[ShiftPreferences <IMicrosoftGraphShiftPreferences1>]`: shiftPreferences
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+        - `[DisplayName <String>]`: The display name of the identity.
+This property is read-only.
-        - `[Id <String>]`: Unique identifier for the identity.
+        - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
     - `[Availability <IMicrosoftGraphShiftAvailability[]>]`: Availability of the user to be scheduled for work and its recurrence pattern.
       - `[Recurrence <IMicrosoftGraphPatternedRecurrence>]`: patternedRecurrence